How to complete your first funding round: the step-by-step guide

 Investments made: 110+

-They’re great because: they focus on helping founders build the foundations of their companies, communities and success.
+They’re great because: they focus on helping founders build the foundations of their companies and communities.

 Notable companies in their portfolio include: H2O.ai and Centrifuge